 In this project an important background research was conducted, considering projects and services in the areas of telepresence and audio/video conferencing.
-The aim was to identify the types of systems currently available at the market and understand the issues and challenges in the area, so as to establish a communication system required to serve the project's objectives.
-Although proprietary, closed-source systems were examined, these systems were excluded, since the target (even at the proposal stage) was an open source, extensible and modular system.
+The aim was to identify the types of telepresence systems currently available at the market and understand the issues and challenges in the area, so as to establish a communication system required to serve the project's objectives.
+Although proprietary, closedsource systems were examined, these systems were excluded, since the target (even at the proposal stage) was an open source, extensible and modular system.

-BigBlueButton [16], [17] is an open, web conferencing system, distributed under the GNU GPL v3.
+BigBlueButton [11], [12] is an open, web conferencing system, distributed under the GNU GPL v3.
 The system offers video conferencing, text-based chat, screen sharing and document sharing (e.g., presentations).
 It is mainly marketed as an e-learning solution (e.g., conducting online lectures in real-time).
 It is not a hosted service: users must run their own BigBlueButton (BBB) server and clients use their web browsers (or Flash player enabled software) to connect to the BBB service.
 The system uses Flash media for video conferencing and includes an integrated VoIP solution.
 BBB is composed of many open-source sub-components such as the "Red5" Flash media server, "MySQL" as a database, "Tomcat" as a Java Application server and many others.
-There also exists an active developers' community and a hosted demo service of the BBB system is available, which provides an easily accessible overview of the main features [16].
+There also exists an active developers' community and a hosted demo service of the BBB system is available, which provides an easily accessible overview of the main features [11].

-Openmeetings [18] is an open-source, web-based videoconferencing system with similar functionality to BBB; offering audio/video, text chat, screen sharing and collaboration via a whiteboard or shared documents.
+Openmeetings [13] is an open-source, web-based videoconferencing system with similar functionality to BBB; offering audio/video, text chat, screen sharing and collaboration via a whiteboard or shared documents.
 As with BBB the Openmeetings system uses Flash media as the medium for conferencing.
 Thus, clients use their own web browser to connect to the Openmeetings service (i.e., either their own service or via the hosted Openmeetings demo service).
-Other important projects are Opentok [19] and Scenic [20].
-There are also projects focusing on providing services for people with special needs, such as older adults.
-Willow Garage Texai (Mobile Remote Presence for Older Adults) [21] offers a robot allowing the target group to communicate with remote locations.
-The robot is equipped with a camera and a microphone, placed at the remote location and is operated remotely by the user.
+Other important projects are Opentok [14] and Scenic [15].

-A new project is WebRTC [22], which aims to provide an API to application developers to develop web-based realtime multimedia applications.
+A new project is WebRTC [16] is also an open solution, which aims to provide an API to application developers to develop web-based real-time multimedia applications.
 This project is under development providing currently only the core WebRTC components.
 Thus, the Web API is still in an early stage of development and cannot be used at the moment for developing pure web-based applications.
 Therefore, this project was considered for the implementation of the YoooMRTC module, which is an extended version of WebRTC and implements one-to-one communication; i.e., the Meet format.
-It provides also the UIs (see Fig. 1), used by the elders interacting with the CVN System.
+It provides also the UIs (see Fig. 1), used by the users interacting with the CVN System.
 WebRTC was selected because it enables scalability, performance and flexibility because of its peer-to-peer communication model; in contrast to the others.
 However, WebRTC does not support multiparty communication at this stage.
-Hence, on the basis of the requirement analysis [11] [12] and the background study an open-source and modular multi-party communication system was selected for the development of the Club and Classroom formats.
+Hence, on the basis of the requirement analysis [7] [8] and the background study an open-source and modular multi-party communication system was selected for the development of the Club and Classroom formats.